mainmatter/mainmatter.com/blog/_posts/creating-web-components-with-glimmer.md

 </html>
 ```

-Being able to encapsulate functionality as components and to easily reuse them via HTML is so powerful for several reasons: ????
+Being able to encapsulate functionality this way and to be able to reuse them via HTML markup is powerful for several reasons:
-First, it allows….
-Second, it….
-Third, it empowers an even larger community of developers to make use of the encapsulated functionality in their own apps using the most common, and well-known markup-language of the web: HTML. (…..https://github.com/glimmerjs/glimmer-web-component/issues/19#issuecomment-316269470)

-????
+Frame work agnosticism
+Wider community effort to create a small set of widgets to solve common problems

+First, it allows the free usage of these components beyond the boundaries of a wide range of front-end tech stacks, including the diverse set of client-side JavaScript frameworks out there.
+Imagine being able to develop a menu header once and to reuse it across all the different applications that are built in the scope of your project,
+no matter if these applications were built upon React or Ember.
+This also furthers even greater efforts to create well-maintained and highly flexible widgets, not only on a project's or company's scale, but also in terms of open-source as an even greater community of developers will be interested in creating and using that e.g. one well-built `date-picker` component.
+Imagine if the community behind the `ember-power-datepicker`, `react-datepicker`, `angular-datepicker` and others could funnel their work into creating one component that is of great benefit to all of these JavaScript communities at once.
+Second, the standalone and self-contained nature of web components creates an API, that is not only straight-forward to use, but is also easy to reason about; a well-structured web component
+will bring in all the dependencies needed for its core functionality and will be configured - if needed at all - with string based HTML attributes alone - making the final mark up very descriptive.
+Advanced users will still be able to configure additional, more specific functionality, as e.g. event listeners, via JavaScript themselves on top of that.
+Third, due to the fact that the knowledge of the HTML markup language alone is needed, the usage of these components becomes very easy.
+Using the basic and likely most well-known language of the web alone, it empowers an even larger community of developers to build their websites and web apps with and upon web components.

-Let’s now have a look at how we can create our own custom elements using Glimmer.
+Let’s now dive into how we can create our own custom elements using Glimmer.

 ## Glimmer Web Component Example: A Reusable Open Street Map